melissasedgwick/makers-bnb/README.md

 `CREATE DATABASE bnb_test`

-4. Follow instructions in db/migrations to set up tables
+4. Follow instructions in db/migrations to set up tables in each database.
+(Use \\c bnb and \\c bnb_test to set up tables in each database.)

 ## Technologies